Lumi-supercomputer/lumi-userguide/docs/computing/jobs/partitions.md

 ## Getting information about Slurm partitions

-A list of the available partitions can be obtained using the `sinfo` command.
 If you want more precise information about a particular partition, you can use the following command: